MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ## Using the add-in

-Once the extension is installed, select the **Version Control > TFS/VSTS > Open from Remote Repository** menu item.
+Once the extension is installed, select the **Version Control > Azure DevOps > Open from Remote Repository** menu item.

-Choose either Visual Studio Team Services or Team Foundation Server to get started and press **Continue**:
+Choose Azure DevOps to get started and press **Continue**:

   ![Connect with a Server](media/tfvc-choose-server-type.png)

-### VSTS Authentication
+### Azure DevOps Services Authentication

-When you select a project that is hosted on VSTS, you're prompted to enter your Microsoft account details:
+When you select a project that is hosted on Azure DevOps Services, you're prompted to enter your Microsoft account details:

   ![Connect with a VSTS Server](media/tfvc-vsts-login.png)